mattermost/mattermost-plugin-jira/README.md

 This sends all comment notifications to a Mattermost channel, including public and private comments, so be cautious of which channel you send these notifications to.

-## .6 Troubleshooting
+## 6. Troubleshooting

 **Note**: If you experience problems with Jira-related user interactions in Mattermost such as creating issues, disable these features by setting **Allow users to connect their Mattermost accounts to Jira** to false in **System Console > Plugins > Jira**.
 This setting does not affect Jira webhook notifications.
 After changing this setting to false, disable, then re-enable this plugin in **System Console > Plugins > Plugin Management** to reset the plugin state for all users.

 ### Jira/Mattermost user connections
+Connecting an account between Mattermost and Jira is a key part of the installation process.

-You must be signed into MM on the same browser you are using to sign into Jira during `connect`
+You must be signed into Mattermost on the same browser you are using to sign into Jira during `connect`

-The domain you are signed into MM with on that browser must match the SiteURL in config.json
+The domain you are signed into Mattermost with on that browser must match the SiteURL in config.json

 ## 7. Help